apptension/tech-radar/README.md

 For reference of data models used in the tech radar see types defined in `src/shared/components/radar/radar.types.ts`.

+You can also import the data models into your own Contentful space with `contentful-cli` (see export file `contentful-export-2022-04-18.json`).

 ## Usage

 ### Node version